genielabs/homegenie.it/source/1.4/automation/features/index.md

 </script>

-So, as we can see in the video above, other features are already available in HomeGenie such as *Events logging*, *Remote Control*, *Security Alarm System*, *Smart Device* &mdash;
-all of them are implemented using small automation programs like the *Blink* program, and so they can be enabled, disabled or even edited and customized!
+So, as just seen in the video above, other features such as *Events logging*, *Remote Control*, *Security Alarm System*, *Smart Device* are also available in HomeGenie &mdash; they all are implemented using small automation programs like the *Blink* program, and therefore they can be enabled, disabled or even edited and customized!

 ## Common interface for all things